The Breeze (Yeovil & South Somerset): First Rebrand

 The station was sold to Midwest Radio Ltd in a deal along with Vale FM.

 The owners subsequently rebranded the station, along with Vale FM as Midwest Radio.
 The old TLRC branding disappeared, and the stations shared a single website at www.midwestradio.co.uk.
 The two stations constitute a mini-network with off-peak shows being simulcast on both stations.
 In 2011 all split shows were dropped and all programming originated from the broadcast center in Yeovil.
 A single breakfast show was launched with split content relevant to the 'Somerset & West Dorset' (Ivel) and 'North Dorset' (Vale) broadcast areas.
 The show was hosted by Steve Carpenter, news and sport was read by Greg Bown and the show was produced by Matt Crabb.
 Former Orchard FM presenter, Laura Jones replaced Matt Crabb before the station rebranded to The Breeze.

 According to RAJAR Midwest Radio reached up to 42,000 adults a month with nearly half a million listening hours.

 The Breeze

-In December 2011, both Midwest Radio Stations were sold to Celador Radio after Midwest Radio Ltd decided not to contest with the Bridgwater licence.
+In December 2011, both Midwest Radio Stations were sold to Celador Radio after Midwest Radio Ltd decided not to contest with the Bridgwater license.

 After an approval with Ofcom, both stations have been relaunched as The Breeze at midnight on 25 June 2012, merging with The Breeze in Bridgwater.